 Basement areas and retaining walls are particularly prone to penetrating damp due to increased water pressures at sub-ground levels.
 In most cases, below ground moisture will penetrate through up to ground level, therefore all plaster and backing coats will need to be removed up to the DPC (Damp Proof Course) level and possibly above.

 Cementitious tanking systems

 These involve applying two coats of waterproof sand mix with cement render onto prepared brickwork or block work.
-Then applying a cementitious waterproof tanking over the render followed with a further coat of waterproof render and forming a ranked wall / floor joint compound.
-When dry, the area can be finished with plaster if necessary.
+This is followed by the application of a cementitious waterproof tanking over the render followed with a further coat of waterproof render and forming a ranked wall / floor joint compound.
+When dry, the area can be finished with plaster, if necessary.

 Cavity drain membranes

 Provide an alternative to conventional cementitious tanking systems, which work by holding the water back.
 Cavity drain membranes work on the principle of allowing water to continue to penetrate the structure but control it in the air gap and divert it to a suitable drainage point.
 They do not allow pressure to build up against the internal construction and the air gap behind the membrane allows the structure to breathe and to some extent, to dry out.

 The membranes are loosely laid on floors and fixed to walls using special plugs and sealing materials, with little or no preparation required to the substrate.
 Once the membrane has been fitted, wall surfaces can be dry-lined or plastered directly and floors can be screeded or a floating dry board system installed.